soham97/awesome-sound_event_detection/README.md

 Papers covering multiple sub-areas are listed in both the sections.
 If there are any areas, papers, and datasets I missed, please let me know or feel free to make a pull request.

-### The reading list is expanded to including topics in Sound AI
+### The reading list is expanded to include topics in Sound AI

 Maintained by [Soham Deshmukh](https://soham97.github.io)